Operations Manna, Chowhound, and Faust: Aftermath

 The spectacle of hundreds of bombers passing over Dutch cities at low altitudes "incited cheering, waving crowds....Never will Holland forget the spectacle of the endless stream of planes which 'bombarded' our terrorized cities with goods of which we had forgotten the existence."
-The large-scale distribution of the food to the public by Dutch authorities did not begin until 10 May due to wartime damages to transportation.
+The large-scale distribution of the food to the public by Dutch authorities did not begin until 10 May due to wartime damages which had destroyed much of the transportation network.
 The variety of the items delivered made sorting difficult in preparing individual food packets for distribution.

 The psychological impact of the air drops was substantial although the quantity of food delivered by air drops in relation to the need was small, about 3 kg per person in the famine impacted area of the Netherlands.
 Operation Faust added an additional 2 kg per person to the food supply.
 The food shortage was alleviated by the large quantities of food the Allies delivered by land and sea after the German surrender.
 By the week of 27 May the daily adult ration exceeded 2000 kcal per day, an adequate diet for most people.